-Albany ENT & Allergy Services offers comprehensive evaluation and treatment of allergic disorders affecting the ears, nose, throat and skin as well as asthma, animal and food allergies and chemical sensitivities.
+Albany ENT & Allergy Services offers comprehensive evaluation and treatment of allergic disorders affecting the ears, nose, throat and skin as well as asthma, animal and food allergies.

 Ear, Nose & Throat Doctors (Otolaryngoloists) play a leading role nationally in the management of patients with allergy-mediated respiratory, head, neck, and related problems.

 Our physicians are Otolaryngic Allergists.
 An Otolaryngic Allergist is a physician specially trained to diagnose the cause of allergic disease and treat the specific condition.
 To become an Otolaryngic Allergist a physician completes:

 - Five years of training in otolaryngology and head and neck surgery